byu-cpe/Maeser/sphinx-docs/sysadmin/managing_users.md

 ### Modify the User Database Directly

-The database file used to store user data is located at the path specified by `accounts_db_path` in your app's `config.yaml` (located at `chat_logs/users.db` by default).
-This file is an SQLite database; several programs and code editor extensions exist that can open and modify SQLite files, so pick the program of your choice to do so.
-To grant yourself administrator privileges using this method, open the database file, enter the table corresponding to your authentication method (e.g. `githubUsers` for GitHub), and find your row entry in the table (with help from the `user_id` and `realname` columns).
-Look for the column labeled `admin` and change the value at this column and on your row from 0 to 1.
+The SQLite database file used to store user data is located at the path specified by `accounts_db_path` in your app's `config.yaml` (located at `chat_logs/users.db` by default).
+You will need a program that can open SQLite database files; several programs and code editor extensions exist that can do this.
+To grant yourself administrator privileges using this method, do the following:
+1. **Open the database file** with a program of your choice.
+2. **Find your row in the database** by entering the table corresponding to your authentication method (e.g. `githubUsers` for GitHub) and using the `user_id` and `realname` columns to locate your entry.
+3. **Toggle your admin status** by changing the value of the "admin" cell on your row from 0 to 1.

 Once you commit this change to the database, you will be granted administrator privileges.